By Paul Schmidt

 - LinkedIn Sales Navigator not only allows you to research and identify target accounts, but it also has some neat features built in for sharing sales content and showing you those in your network that could help make an introduction to key contacts.

 Monitoring Beyond Social

-Beyond the monitoring you can do on social media, there are also tools that allow you to keep an eye on brands outside of social media channels and across digital, which is valuable when monitoring acquisitions, product releases, leadership changes, and industry news.
-Some of my favorites include:
+Beyond the monitoring you can do on social media, there are also tools that allow you to keep an eye on brands across digital channels, which is valuable when monitoring acquisitions, product releases, leadership changes, and industry news.
+These are some of my favorites: